The SEO Web Development Guide

 May 9, 2023

 Our SEO web development guide includes some useful insights on how to optimize your new website for search engines.
-Below are some major factors to consider when developing your new website design.
-This will ensure your business has the best chance to rank amongst your competition on Google.
+Below are some major factors to consider when developing your new so your business has the best chance to rank amongst your competition on Google.

 Designing a website for effective Search Engine Optimization (SEO) starts with engaging content.
 The content should incorporate strong keywords and calls to action throughout.
 Here are just a few important content-related factors that you should consider when building your website.

 The title tag directly impacts search engine rankings and user click-through rates.
 It appears at the top of the web browser and in search engine results, so crafting a compelling and optimized title that describes the webpage with key terms in 50-60 characters is important.
 Check out our article ‘Writing SEO-focused copy to improve your website’s search result ranking’ for more insights on how to write good key terms.

 The meta description is a brief summary of each web page that appears under the title tag in most search engine results.
 This description should be no longer than 155 characters and contain the key terms you are targeting.